 Do I only need one internship?

-At Marymount, students may receive assistance identifying job or internship opportunities (with or without academic credit) from the SBA Director of Business Learning, the Career Internship Center, or their academic advisors.
+At Marymount, students may receive assistance identifying job or internship opportunities (with or without academic credit) from the SBT Director of Business Learning, the Career Internship Center, or their academic advisors.

 Will my internship be paid?